LegNeato/seqdia/packages/seqdia/README.md

 - `defineLinearDiagram` enforces a continuous message chain.
 - `deriveVisibleMessages` maps canonical leaf messages to the current expanded/collapsed view.
 - `HeaderGrid`, `RegionsLayer`, `RailsLayer`, `MessagesLayer`, and `useSequenceLayout` let you compose your own surface with custom shells/styling.

+> Tailwind (or equivalent CSS) is expected in the consumer app so the utility classes render; the library does not ship UI wrappers.

 ## Scripts